Capital protected products – swapping coupons for upside

 Capital protected products offer at maturity a minimum return of the initial capital invested, plus a potential upside linked to an equity market.
 The two basic pricing alternatives are:

-- an interest rate swap + rolling short-term deposits + option combination
+a zero coupon bond + option combination; or an interest rate swap + rolling short-term deposits + option combination

 We will take the example of a product offering after five years a minimum capital return of 100% plus 100% of any rise in the Eurostoxx 50 over the investment period.
 The traditional way to build a guaranteed equity product would be to split the money received from the investor into two main building blocks: